slowernews/wisdom-tldr/chapters/chapter_3_action.md

 A fundamentalist gives answers, a scholar gives questions.
 > *'To understand is to know what to do.' -- Wittgenstein*
 > *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde*
+> *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski, Science and Sanity*

-E.g. if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
+- E.g. if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
 - Any time you don't know, be clear that you don't know, but follow up with a plan for how you'll get the information and with a deadline for conveying that information.
 That is all the person asking the question really wants anyway: for you to supply the answer.

-tese antitheses -> syntesis
+- tese antitheses -> syntesis
 - reasoning by first principles and reasoning by analogy. correlations is not causation
 - There is too much going on – too many decisions and interactions happening in every moment – for us to be able to conclude cause and effect with any certainty.
 - aditional information only feeds your confirmation bias